 Orlando Alimony Attorney | Family Law Clermont FL

-Alimony in the State of Florida is governed by the Florida Alimony Statute, which is F.S.
-61.08 and its multiple subsections.
-According to the Florida Alimony Statute, alimony may be awarded in dissolution of marriage cases in which the parties were married for a sufficient enough amount of time for the court to award alimony accordingly.
-How long is a sufficient amount of time?
+An Orlando alimony attorney will explain to you that in the State of Florida, Alimony is governed by the Florida Alimony Statute.
+The Statute is F.S. §61.08.
+According to the Statute, alimony may be awarded in dissolution of marriage (divorce) cases where the parties were married for enough time for the court to award alimony accordingly.
+Remember the rule; alimony is based on one person’s ability to pay, and the other party’s need for money.
+How does a person need to be married to obtain alimony?
 That is a question of fact that the court will determine upon the presentation of your evidence.
 Any award of alimony in Florida is based on a number of factors that are outlined in the Florida Alimony Statute and are arguable between the parties, the attorneys, and before the court.
 As part of our information for clients about Florida family law, we have written several articles about Florida alimony, hopefully in plain and understandable non-legalese English, for our clients and website readers to enjoy.
-Jonathan Jacobs is an Orlando alimony attorney, Orlando divorce attorney, and practices family law Clermont FL (forgive any grammatical misnomers that are intended for Mr. Google to allow clients to find us online to receive legal help) on behalf of his great clients and friends.
+Jonathan Jacobs is an Orlando divorce attorney that also practices family law Clermont FL (forgive any grammatical misnomers because they are intended for Mr. Google to allow clients to find us online to receive legal help) on behalf of his great clients and friends.

 Florida Alimony Statute | Orlando Divorce Attorney